jayinvers/IT709/docs/Tutorials/06_foreground_app_with_net_6_mvc_architecture_code_refactor.md

   dotnet nuget push MaxPagedList.1.0.0.nupkg --api-key [your api key] --source https://repository.jayliu.co.nz/repository/nuget-hosted

+### Try it yourself

+- Deploy to Docker container.
+- Modify all listing pages and add pagination.
+- Create a SinglePage Model so as to let users can customize the content of each page, such as About.
+- Try to create an Admin panel without permissions and authentication, and he can modify the contents of the front desk.
+And think about its solution directory structure.

 ## 8. conclusion

 Our project is almost complete and it's time for a conclusion.
 We built a website project, which is a Foreground application based on the MVC architecture, using the following key points: